youssefelmarasy1/Kessler-Controller/README.md

 ## Clone the repository to your local machine:

-bash
-Copy code
 `git clone https://github.com/youssefelmarasy1/Kessler-Controller.git`

-Navigate to the project directory:
+### Navigate to the project directory:

-bash
-Copy code
 `cd Kessler-Controller`

-Open the Kessler Asteroids Game environment with the provided test controller.
+## Open the Kessler Asteroids Game environment with the provided test controller.

-Run the fuzzy controller code (my_controller.py) alongside the test controller (test_controller.py).
+## Run the fuzzy controller code (my_controller.py) alongside the test controller (test_controller.py).